F33RNI/Liberty-Way/README.md

 - **Altitude bytes** - Altitude correction values
 - **Service info** - sets the drone state (0 - Nothing to do, 1 - Stabilization, 2 - Landing (command not implemented), 3 - Disable motors)
 - **Check byte** - XOR sum of all previous bytes that is compared via transmittion in order to verify the data
-- **Data suffix** - unique pair of ASCII symbols that is not represented in the package in any form and that shows the end of the package
+- **Data suffix** - unique pair of ASCII symbols that is not represented in the packet in any form and that shows the end of the packet